-What The People’s Trust can teach us about purpose-driven businesses
+Purpose-driven businesses: what The People’s Trust can teach us

 This time last year, I worked with former Chief Executive of the Investment Association, Daniel Godfrey on the launch of his new investment trust, The People’s Trust.
 Back then, he was looking to crowdfund his set-up costs.
 I’m not saying it was touch and go, but there was no guarantee he’d be successful.
 Yet, he raised £115,675 in under a month.
 2,400 founders backed the business – including me.

 How did he do it?
 I think there were a few factors.
 Daniel’s an impressive person, who thinks deeply and incisively about things, and talks powerfully and persuasively too.
 He’s got a great track record and a high media profile.
 But I think it’s the idea that really captured people’s imagination.